adawenour/Marketplace-Platform/README.md

 Accept credit card payments from buyers and initiate transfers to third-party bank accounts using stripe's API.
 Securing sensitive account data.
 Data validations, authorization and creating a variety of forms.
+Also Using dropbox's API for hosting files in production.